suzanbaert/BlogFiles/content/post/2017-12-01-any-joke-s-left-in-belgium.md

 <br>There are a lot of other interesting things in this database,
-but I just want to highlight one other thing: there was one curve that caught my eye because it's very abrupt demise. <br> Mathilde is the name of the current Queen of Belgium.
+but I just want to highlight one other thing: there was one curve that caught my eye because of it's very abrupt demise. <br> Mathilde is the name of the current Queen of Belgium.
 She became engaged to our crown prince Filip back in 1999.
 Not everything royal starts a copycat movement - or at least not in Belgium.